deficollective/deficollective.github.io/content/english/blog/tdc-q3-summary.md

 ### Internal Compliance

-Finally, we’ve also defined some internal goals for the next quarter to improve the Collective's legal processes and ensure continued compliance.
-Two documents are expected: one providing a risk overview of the Collective’s situation and another about the reviewing process of the token we’re interacting with as liquidity provider to ensure none are securities.
+Finally, we’ve also defined some internal goals for the next quarter to improve the Collective’s legal processes and ensure continued compliance.

 ## Parting Words